martinpimentel/NLP-Airline-Reviews/README.md

 # NLP-Airline-Reviews
-NLP group project on airline reviews
+Group project on airline reviews for NLP subject at ITBA.